blakerscott/drupal_portfolio/README.md

 ## Description

-This project is a basic web app, build for the purpose of demonstrating proficiency with the skills taught in the first week of the Epicodus Drupal course.
+This project is a basic web app, build for the purpose of demonstrating proficiency creating custom modules.
+The task given was to create a version of the Caesar Cipher with form validation.

 ## Setup/Installation Requirements